Mercerenies/latitude/spec/ii_standard_library/kernel.md

 Disables tracing for the garbage collector, so that messages will not be printed when the garbage collector is invokved.
 If tracing is already disabled, this method does nothing.

-### `Kernel Slots hold (object, symbol).`

-Returns the value of the given slot on `object`.
-If the result is a method, it is *not* called.
-Note that this method may result in a call to `missing` if the slot is not found through the standard full retrieval.

-### `Kernel Slots get (object, symbol).`

-Returns the value of the given slot on `object`.
-If the result is a method, it is called with `object` as the caller.
-As such, if `symbol` is a literal, this is equivalent to simply invoking the method with no arguments using the usual syntax.

-### `Kernel Slots put (object, symbol, value).`

-Sets the value of the given slot on `object`.
-If the symbol is a literal value, this is equivalent to simply using the colon-equals assignment.

-### `Kernel Slots delete (object, symbol).`

-If a slot with name `symbol` exists on `object` directly, then this method deletes that slot.
-Note that this only removes direct slots and does not interfere with slots from a parent class.
-This method always returns the nil object.

-### `Kernel Slots has? (object, symbol).`

-Returns whether or not the slot exists on the object.
-Specifically, this method attempts to access the slot using `Kernel Slots hold`.
-If the access is successful, the return value is true.
-If the access attempt throws a `SlotError`, the return value is false.
-Any other exceptions or thrown objects are propogated.

-### `Kernel Slots protect (object, slotName).`

-Adds assignment and delete protection to the given slot on the supplied object.
-If the slot does not exist, a `SlotError` is raised.

-### `Kernel Slots protected? (object, slotName).`

-Returns whether the given slot on the supplied object has any protections applied to it.

-### `Kernel Parents origin (object, symbol).`

-Locates the object in the argument's inheritance hierarchy where the slot with the given name is defined.
-If the slot was defined directly on the argument, the argument object is returned.
-Otherwise, if it was defined on a parent and inherited, then the relevant parent object is returned.
-If the slot does not exist on the object, then a `SlotError` is raised.
-The `missing` method of the object is not used in this case, as only slots that actually exist in the hierarchy are checked.

-### `Kernel Parents above (object, symbol).`

-This method identifies the origin of the given slot on the argument object, as though through `Kernel Parents origin`.
-It then returns the value of the slot on the origin's parent.
-That is, it ignores the current value of the slot and attempts to access the inherited value.
-Effectively, this method emulates the `super` construct available in other languages.
-If the slot's value is a method, it is returned without calling.

-### `Kernel Parents hierarchy (object).`

-Returns an array containing, in order, all of the objects in the argument's inheritance hierarchy.